Gur0v/czram/README.md

 # 🧩 czram

-A lightweight C utility for zram device management on Chimera Linux
+A lightweight utility for zram device management on Chimera Linux

 ## 🔍 Overview